 Employees of the Fund are considered employees of the State and are covered under the State Employees' Pension Plan.
-Total pension cost of \$196,468 for 2014 and \$124,353 for 2013 is included in salaries and related benefits.
+Total pension cost of \$207,773 for 2015 and \$196,468 for 2014 is included in salaries and related benefits.
+As of June 30, 2015, the Fund was not allocated any portion of the overall State of Delaware net pension liability.